-It accompanies a Supervisor Guide and a Self-Report Form which enable ongoing tracking and reporting of mandatory tasks that have been satisfactorily completed in order to meet the minimum Supervisory Work Experience requirement for Interior Designers in Ontario.
+It accompanies a Supervisor Guide and a Self-Report Form that enables ongoing tracking and reporting of mandatory tasks that have been satisfactorily completed in order to meet the minimum Supervisory Work Experience requirement for Interior Designers in Ontario.
+This page is left blank intentionally.